Rio De Janeiro In 72 hours: A Complete Visitors Guide

 As you might guess, Rio is well-connected with almost all destinations within Brazil by bus, and for sure with all tourist destinations such as Iguazu Falls, Florianopolis, Sao Paulo or Paraty.

-There is also a domestic and international airport.
+Rio de Janeiro has a domestic and international airport.

 WHAT TO PACK FOR RIO DE JANEIRO